vercel/next.js/examples/dynamic-routing/README.md

 ## The idea behind the example

-This example shows dynamic routing.
-We have 2 dynamic pages: `pages/[post]/index.js` and `pages/[post]/[comment].js`.
-The former responds to `/any-post` requests and the latter to `/any-post/any-comment`.
-Using `next/link` you can add hyperlinks between them with universal routing capabilities.
+This example shows usage of dynamic routing.

+This example contains two dynamic pages:

+1. `pages/post/[id]/index.js`
+   - e.g. matches `/post/my-example` (`/post/:id`)
+1. `pages/post/[id]/[comment].js`
+   - e.g. matches `/post/my-example/a-comment` (`/post/:id/:comment`)

+These routes are automatically matched by the server.
+You can use `next/link` as displayed in this example to route to these pages client side.